Lower Eyelid SurgeryAuthor: Dr. Gordon Sasaki

 Dr. Sasaki’s Research

-In addition to creating excellent lower eyelid surgery results for his Pasadena patients, Dr. Sasaki devotes his time to researching the procedure and furthering its development within aesthetic medicine.
+In addition to creating excellent lower eyelid surgery results for his patients from Glendale, Arcadia, and throughout the Los Angeles area, Dr. Sasaki devotes his time to researching the procedure and furthering its development within aesthetic medicine.
 As an author of multiple textbook chapters and peer-reviewed papers published in medical journals, Dr. Sasaki demonstrates an ongoing effort to expand the medical field’s understanding of eyelid surgery and share his discoveries with his fellow surgeons.
 Learn more about Dr. Sasaki’s contributions.

 Are you ready to discover all the ways Sasaki Advanced Aesthetic Medical Center in Pasadena can enhance your appearance and confidence?
 Request a consultation using our online form or call (626) 796-3373 for an appointment.Back to Top